arodchen/MaxSim/README.md

 `isMaxSimEnabled` indicates whether Maxine and ZSim are configured to work in tandem (`true`) or separately (`false`).

 `pointerTaggingType` indicates a type of active pointer tagging.
 Three types of pointer tagging are available:
-`NO_TAGGING` - native x86-64 tagging (sign-extention of the 47th bit),
+`NO_TAGGING` - native x86-64 tagging (sign-extension of the 47th bit),
 `CLASS_ID_TAGGING` - objects tagging by IDs of their classes, `ALLOC_SITE_ID_TAGGING` - objects tagging by IDs of allocation sites.

-`layoutScaleFactor` and `layoutScaleRefFactor` are paremeters of two bijections of the address space morphing scheme described in the paper. `layoutScaleRefFactor` is the second parameter of f<sub>e</sub> and the first paramter of f<sub>c</sub> bijection. `layoutScaleRefFactor` is the first parameter of f<sub>e</sub> bijection.
+`layoutScaleFactor` and `layoutScaleRefFactor` are parameters of two bijections of the address space morphing scheme described in the paper. `layoutScaleRefFactor` is the second parameter of f<sub>e</sub> and the first parameter of f<sub>c</sub> bijection. `layoutScaleRefFactor` is the first parameter of f<sub>e</sub> bijection.

 ##### ZSim MaxSim-Related Configuration Parameters
 `pointerTagging` simulation parameter indicates whether pointer tagging simulation is enabled in ZSim.

 `MAProfCacheGroupId` compact ID can be assigned to a cache.
-When MaxSim profiling is active, the event related to a specific cache will be aggregated in the corresponding MAProfCacheGroup. `MAProfCacheGroupNames` parameter is associated with caches and it defines names of MAProfCacheGroups delimited by `|` symbol (e.g. ./zsim/tests/*.tmpl).
+When MaxSim profiling is active, the event related to a specific cache will be aggregated in the corresponding MAProfCacheGroup. `MAProfCacheGroupNames` parameter is associated with caches, and it defines names of MAProfCacheGroups delimited by `|` symbol (e.g. ./zsim/tests/*.tmpl).

 NOTE: When working in tandem with Maxine VM `startFastForwarded` Maxine VM process parameter should be set to true.
 Exiting fast forwarding should be performed explicitly in Maxine VM.